Why should I keep records?

 - A balance sheet shows the assets, liabilities, and your equity in the business on a given date.

-Keep track of deductible expenses
+Keep track of your deductible expenses

 Prepare your tax return